chakrabar/chakrabar.github.io/_posts/articles/2020-02-29-webassembly-wasm-wasi.md

     2. Same `wasm` code can run in front-end as well as in the back-end, like standard server side code.
 So basically, code sharing between front-end & back-end. **Note** that it's already possible with `JavaScript` & `Nodejs`, but that doesn't provide speed of lower level languages like `C/C++`
 3. Different `wasm` modules, written in different languages, can **interoperate** easily making it very easy to collaborate between developers from different backgrounds and _**interoperate otherwise incompatible modules**_ (this will become possible with [interface types](https://www.youtube.com/watch?time_continue=12&v=Qn_4F3foB3Q&feature=emb_logo))
 4. Works seamlessly with `JavaSCript` i.e. `wasm` & `JavaScript` can exchange data and call each other
+5. With `wasm` we can truly relize _**serverless web applications**_, that can actually run without any backing servers (it can do heavy computations, connect to database and what not!)
-5. Can also _**run outside browser**_, `wasm` provides a [light-weight sandboxing](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/) by default.
+6. Can also _**run outside browser**_, `wasm` provides a [light-weight sandboxing](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/) by default.
 More about this later

 ### What's not-so-great (yet)